-Inês has vast experience in EU and competition law and advises and represents Portuguese and international clients on their dealings with competition authorities in the context of merger, restrictive practices and market dominance in a variety of industries both at national and EU level as well as before the Competition, Regulation and Supervision Court.
+Inês has vast experience in EU and competition law and advises and represents Portuguese and international clients on their dealings with competition authorities in the context of merger control, restrictive practices and market dominance in a variety of industries both at national and EU level as well as before the Competition, Regulation and Supervision Court.
 She has worked extensively in cases in the food and non-food retailing sectors and several manufacturing industries.

-She regularly assists clients in the design and implementation of internal competition law compliance programmes.
-Inês has published several articles in the area of competition law in national and international publications and colectured a seminar on Portuguese Competition Law in the Master's degree programme of the Portuguese Catholic University Law School (Porto).
+She regularly assists clients in the design and implementation of internal competition law compliance programmes and policies in different industries.

+Inês has published several articles in the area of competition law in national and international publications and co-lectured for several years a seminar on Portuguese Competition Law in the Master's degree programme of the Portuguese Catholic University Law School (Porto).

 Morais Leitão, Galvão Teles, Soares da Silva & Associados

-Avenida da Boavista, 3265 - 4.2, Edifício Oceanvs 4100-137 Porto Portugal
+Avenida da Boavista, 3265 - 4.2

+Edifício Oceanvs

+4100-137 Porto

+Portugal

-Tel:
+Tel: +351 220 020 254

-+351 226 166 965

 Email: igouveia@mlgts.pt

 URL: www.mlgts.pt